 Florida ranks fourth in the nation for incidents of human trafficking.
 While we live in a community that one might not associate with trafficking, it is important to note that The Shelter has served 38 victims of human trafficking in just the last two years.
 Most of these women were victims of sex trafficking.

 With over 25 years of service to survivors of abuse and violence, The Shelter will soon break ground on its next phase with the Shelly Stayer Shelter for Victims of Human Trafficking and Domestic Abuse.
-Thanks to a $3 million lead gift from Ms. Stayer, this 15,000-square-foot, 32-bed shelter will be constructed on five acres of property in Immokalee, FL.
-Designed by Naples architect David Corban, the $5.4 million facility will feature two wings, one designed to accommodate the long-term therapeutic needs of victims of human trafficking and one to shelter victims of domestic abuse.
+Thanks to a $3 million lead gift from Ms. Stayer, the shelter will be constructed on five acres of property in Immokalee, FL.
+Designed by Naples architect David Corban, facility will feature two wings, one designed to accommodate the long-term therapeutic needs of victims of human trafficking and one to shelter victims of domestic abuse.

 “We are thrilled that this much-needed shelter will soon to become a reality,” said Linda Oberhaus, executive director of The Shelter, “It is a project that has been in our plans for several years and with Ms. Stayer’s generosity, will save and transform many lives.”